 Photo: Slyronit / Wikimedia Commons

 The visitors can explore and shop from traditional and upscale markets in the South Delhi area.
 A few of these include Dilli Haat(INA), Hauz Khas Village and Khan Market.
 Dilli Haat is an open-air market that showcases handicrafts, textiles, and food from different states of India.
+At these markets you can indulge in the best street food in South Delhi.
 Whereas, Hauz Khas Village is known for its trendy boutiques, art galleries, cafes, and vibrant nightlife lastly, Khan Market is one of the most expensive and upscale markets in Delhi, truly a hub for luxury shopping and fine dining.

 Things To Do: Shop for traditional handicrafts